How to deal with mould, damp and rot

 Swift action will end up saving you time, money and your tenants’ health.

-Health problems associated with damp and mould
+What are the common health problems associated with damp and mould?

 Who is most at risk?